AlobarQuest/image-renamer-app/HOW_TO_USE.md

    - Click the "Select Image Directory" button at the top left
    - Navigate to the folder containing your images
    - The program will automatically detect any already-used names and mark those buttons red
+   - The original order of images is preserved throughout your session

 4. **Rename Images:**
    - The first image will appear in the main window